Link Search Menu Expand Document

 • Phone: Used for phone numbers (E.164) i.e. +12535551234

-• File: Used for file uploads
+• File reference: Used for file uploads (files hosted on Shopify’s CDN)

 • List: Used to store multiple values in a single row (array)